FairwindsOps/gemini/README.md

       keep: 1
 ```

-Note that `keep` specifies how many historical backups you want, _in addition_ to the most recent backup.
+Note that `keep` specifies how many historical snapshots you want, _in addition_ to the most recent snapshot.
 This way the schedule
 ```yaml
 - every: 10 minutes
   keep: 3
 ```
-will always give you _at least_ 30 minutes of backup coverage.
+will always give you _at least_ 30 minutes of snapshot coverage.
 But you will see four snapshots at any given time.
-E.g. right after a new snapshot is created, you'll see backups for
+E.g. right after a new snapshot is created, you'll see snapshots for
 * 0m ago
 * 10m ago
 * 20m ago